 - When sweet potatoes are done, remove them from the oven and allow them to cool slightly before drizzling them with the banana nut sauce and any additional toppings of choice.

-Looking for more chunky monkey recipes?
+Looking for more sweet potato recipes?
 Try one of these!